Wes Gatchalian: 17th Congress

-In 2016 elections, Gatchalian was elected to his first term as Valenzuela's 1st district representative, succeeding his brother Win.
+In 2016 elections, Gatchalian was elected to his first term as the representative Valenzuela's first district, succeeding his brother Win.

 18th Congress

 In the 18th Congress of the Philippines, Gatchalian was re-elected as representative of Valenzuela's first district for his second term as congressman.
 He is one of house deputy speakers of the Philippine House of Representatives since December 7, 2020.

 He authored House Bill 02313.
 The purpose of House Bill 02313 is to mandate ownership registration for all pre-paid SIM cards to stop criminal activities through internet and specially to stop internet trolls.
 This was vetoed by the president.

 On July 10, 2020, Gatchalian voted to reject the franchise renewal of ABS-CBN together with Valenzuela's 2nd district representative Eric Martinez and 68 other representatives.

 One of his projects, the Wellness Entertain Sports (WES) Arena in Barangay Punturin, Valenzuela, was launched on October 7, 2021.
 Costing with an area of 1.2 ha, it has various facilities like basketball court, badminton court, boxing ring, martial arts room, and dance studio.
 WES Arena is also one of venues of Bongbong Marcos 2022 presidential campaign.